Michael Jackson: The Experience: Nintendo 3DS

-In the Nintendo 3DS version, there is a CGI version of Jackson on the top screen, and the player draws different shapes with the stylus on the bottom screen to follow along.
+In the Nintendo 3DS version, there is a CGI version of Michael on the top screen, and the player draws different shapes with the stylus on the bottom screen to follow along.

 PlayStation Vita and iOS

 The PlayStation Vita and iOS versions were ported with Improved graphics in HD, Multiplayer (AD-Hoc), Trophy Support, Motion Sensor support, Multi-touch support, and instead of taking off the on-screen notes, it was replaced with the ability to use the rear touch pad for an even harder challenge and since its use the multi-touch, the difficulty has been given an upgrade to increase the challenge.
-The PS Vita and iOS versions, compared to the 3DS version, has been given a whole new look in graphics and on resolution, with the player being able to use their finger instead of a 3DS stylus.
+The PS Vita and iOS versions, compared to the 3DS version, have been given a whole new look in graphics and resolution, with the player being able to use their finger instead of a 3DS stylus.
 The Vita and iOS versions do not have any downloadable content.